Nano Fluid Heat Transfer in a Porous Heat Exchanger, ANSYS Fluent Training

 Nano Fluid Heat transfer Project description

-In this project, nano-fluid flow heat transfer in a heat exchanger containing porous medium is simulated and analyzed by ANSYS Fluent software.
+In this project, Nano-fluid flow heat transfer in a heat exchanger containing porous medium is simulated and analyzed by ANSYS Fluent software.
 The energy model is activated.
-Spalarat-Allmaras model is activated for solving turbulent flow.
+Spalart-Allmaras model is activated for solving turbulent flow.

 Porous Heat Exchanger Geometry and mesh